SleeplessChallenger/Flask_blog/README.md

 You are welcome to use my project, but for smooth operation you should bear in mind a couple of features:
-	-fine-tune 'environmental variables' otherwise you will
+	fine-tune 'environmental variables' otherwise you will
 	see flow of errors.
 	Don't familiar with them?
 Check this video: https://youtu.be/5iWhQWVXosU